arrenree/KDB/README.md

 ```q
 f:{[t;d] select last price, max timestamp by date, sym from t where date<=d, timestamp=(max;timestamp) fby date, price=(last;price) fby sym}
 ```

+* select last price, max timestamp
+* set date, sym as keys
+* date <=d means look for previous day if current date doesnt satisfy query conditions
+* you want to filter the max timestamp by the date
+* and filter the last price by sym

 [Top](#top)